dolph/recipes/seafood/salt-and-pepper-mussels.md

 Remove the garlic from the pan and set aside.

+When the pasta is al dente, set aside at least 1/2 cup of pasta water and strain the pasta.

-When the pasta is finished, return the sauté pan to a medium-low heat and bring to a simmer:
+Return the sauté pan to a medium-low heat and bring to a simmer:

 - 3 tablespoons butter
-- 1/2 cup pasta water (reserve extra in case you need to maintain moisture)
+- 1/2 cup pasta water (reserve extra in case you need to maintain moisture later)

 Add, cover, and return heat to low for 8 minutes: